1871fotc/fotc/snippets/alfred-joseph-duggan.md

 ## Alfred Joseph Duggan <small>(7‑52‑5)</small>

 Alfred Joseph Duggan was an assistant to Mr. Trouton, a chemist.
-The Chemist shop was on the [corner of George and Queen street](https://trove.nla.gov.au/newspaper/article/173512329?searchTerm=Trouton%20chemist), Brisbane, and was a "*[Direct Importer of PURE DRUGS and CHEMICALS](https://trove.nla.gov.au/newspaper/article/3618576?searchTerm=Trouton%20chemist)"*.
+The Chemist shop was on the [corner of George and Queen street](https://trove.nla.gov.au/newspaper/article/173512329?searchTerm=Trouton%20chemist), Brisbane, and was a "*[Direct Importer of Pure Drugs and Chemicals](https://trove.nla.gov.au/newspaper/article/3618576?searchTerm=Trouton%20chemist)"*.

 ![](../assets/queen-and-george-street-ca1900.jpg){ width="82%" }